Friday 20th August 2021

 Zero-day attacks (here more about zero-day attacks here) organisation.
 ‘Zero-day’ is a term that refers to the number of days that an organisation has known about a new vulnerability.
 Zero-day vulnerabilities are gaps within a system that have not yet been detected, these gaps may be known to cybercriminals and threat actors, and as a result, they attempt to exploit them.
 Cybercriminals and threat actors can compromise an entire network by going completely undetected for some time.
 Artificial intelligence helps to stop zero-day attacks the instant that threat actors attempt any malicious moves using real-time threat detection.

-To find out more about how Orpheus Cyber uses machine learning to protect your organisation, click here.
+Contact us to find out more about how Orpheus Cyber uses machine learning to protect your organisation.

 Fill out the short form below to subscribe to our newsletter so that you never miss out on our cyber intelligence insights and news.